• Published April 19, 2024

 Tips for Giving Feedback for Leaders

 Lastly, it’s natural that people will react differently to information about their behavior and performance.
-Although you can’t force someone to agree the feedback you give, it may help to consider changing the way you deliver the message.
+Although you can’t force someone to agree with the feedback you give, it may help to consider changing the way you deliver the message.
 Giving feedback with these things in mind can reduce resistance:

 1. Consider the specific situation.